johngoldin/can_i_blog_too/content/post/2017-03-11-american-walker-in-britain-part-2.md

 <img style="float: right;" src="/img/beachy_head_lighthouse.png">
 #### The South Downs Way

 [The South Downs Way](http://www.nationaltrail.co.uk/south-downs-way/be-inspired) in southern England is not so very far from London.
-I have walked the last nine mile stretch into Eastbourne.
-That is a magnificent walk, but very unlike the rest of the walk.
+I have walked the last nine mile stretch along the Seven Sisters and Beachy Head into Eastbourne.
+That is a magnificent walk along the white cliffs, but very unlike the rest of the walk.
 Based on what I have read, this could be a very nice walk with convenient access and forgiving terrain.

 There are many other possibilities.

-<<<<<<< HEAD
 #### Go for Broke!

 If all of this sounds too tame and you have three months to spare, consider doing the walk from